syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 ## Change mouse hover item background

-Use the visual state manager to change the `SfListView` mouse hover background on the `ListViewItem` based on the visual states set from the code.
+The `SfListView` allows customizing the mouse hover background of the `ListViewItem` using the visual state manager based on the visual states set from the code.
 The applicable visual states are `Normal` and `PointerOver`.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml" %}